mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ## The hardest part of changing habits is the beginning

 For the last 15 years, I've checked my email within minutes of waking up each morning.
-Upon switching to scheduled email checks, my first few days felt like I was starving myself.
+My first few days using scheduled email times felt like starving myself.
 I spent my mornings obsessively checking the time and counting the minutes until I could open my inbox.

 After a week, I no longer felt the call of my inbox when I woke up.
 By the two-week mark, I almost dreaded it.
 My mornings had become so peaceful and productive.
 Once I checked my email, I was opening the door to whatever stresses awaited me there.
-Today, my first email check happens after I eat lunch, and the practice continues to elevate my productivity and mood.

 I've noticed a similar pattern with every tech habit I break.
 I'm painfully conscious of the absence for the first few days, and then it quickly becomes normal and preferable.

 ## If you backslide, start over

 Some days, I still find myself obsessively checking texts and email.
 When I'm feeling frustrated or lonely, I seek comfort from email and social media.
-Rarely do these apps improve my mood, leaving me with even greater desperation for distraction, and the cycle repeats.
+Rarely do these apps improve my mood, so my desperation for distraction grows, and the cycle repeats.

 On days of weakened willpower, I resign myself to the bad day, avoid beating myself up about it, and focus on doing better the following day.
-Going to sleep and waking up feels like a reset, so I find it easier to stick to my good habits the next morning.
+Going to sleep and waking up feels like a reset, so I find it easier to return to my good habits in the morning.

 ## Monitor yourself to prevent apps from managing you